Nestled between mountains and sea, the golf course at St. Regis Bahia Beach Resort is one of the most scenic in Puerto Rico.

 Río Grande

-The name of the Río Grande town literally translates to “Great River,” and the municipality is known for its lavish hotels, championship-worthy golf courses, iconic restaurants, and the El Yunque rainforest.
+The name Río Grande literally translates to “Great River,” and the municipality is known for its lavish hotels, championship-worthy golf courses, iconic restaurants, and El Yunque rainforest.

-It’s one of the biggest towns in the east region, with a population of 54,253, and is only about a 30-minute drive from SJU airport.
+It’s also one of the biggest towns in the east region, and only about a 30-minute drive from Luis Muñoz Marín International Airport (SJU).
 Ask a local about Río Grande and El Yunque, and they’ll likely tell you about its breathtaking array of mountains, waterfalls, and scenic views.

 Search the Río Grande Directory